edgeandnode/amp/README.md

 # Project Nozzle

-_Possibly Something_
+_The data goes in the bucket_

 **This repository is currently private.
 But it may eventually be open sourced, retaining commit history, issues and PRs so don't commit sensitive stuff.**

 ## What is this

-An experiment in ETL architecture for data services in The Graph.
+An experiment in ETL architecture for data services on The Graph.
 'Project Nozzle' is a codename.

 ### Python Quickstart